PHP FormMail,

 You can direct FormMail to rename the files that are uploaded.
 For example, your users will typically upload files with a variety of different names.
 In particular, you may want to indicate which field the file was uploaded in if your form allows multiple file uploads.

 You rename files using the file_names hidden field.
 The syntax and features of this field are similar to deriving fields from other fields.
+In particular, the nextnum function will be important if you want to store files on your server.

 This example prefixes the file name with a field identifying string: